RobDWaller/code101/README.md

 Again save the file and reload your web page and they styles will have taken effect.

-**Note** It may be slightly confusing that we have styled the blog posts by selecting `<p>` elements as none exist in the HTML markup.
+**Note:** It may be slightly confusing that we have styled the blog posts by selecting `<p>` elements as none exist in the HTML markup.
 We though added `<p>` elements to the page when we added the blog posts using JavaScript.

 ## Further Reading and Useful Resources

+The following websites provide useful resources and further reading on code:

+- [Dev.to](https://dev.to/): A community of developers sharing learnings on code.
+- [MDN](https://developer.mozilla.org/bm/docs/Web/JavaScript): Mozilla's amazing JavaScript coding documentation.
+- [CSS Tricks](https://css-tricks.com/): Lessons and tips on writing better CSS.
+- [JSFiddle](https://jsfiddle.net/): A great place to practice writing CSS, HTML, JavaScript.

 ## Author